 With the adoption of Amazon’s Kindle, eBooks can be available for immediate viewing on a large number of computing devices.
 If only it was as easy as pressing a “Make Kindle eBook” button in Adobe InDesign CC.
 Exporting to EPUB and using unsupported third-party tools won’t produce the quality results customers expect.
-We can help with Kindle book (and iBooks) transformation from your InDesign book files.
+Ken can help with Kindle book (and iBooks) transformation from your InDesign book files.
+(Oh yeah, this same process works for Microsoft Word manuscripts.)

 The process is a combination of automation and manual intervention.
 Ultimately, the entire manuscript needs to be converted to a Kindle Create project.
 Kindle Create can then publish the book as a KPF file for uploading into your KDP account for posting on the Amazon Kindle site.
 Once uploaded, users can purchase it for instant reading on a variety of systems: Mac, Kindle, Windows, and iPad.